progandy/wdomirror/README.md

 # wdomirror

+> [!IMPORTANT]
+> This project has been archived in favor of the more reliable [wf-mirror](https://github.com/Ferdi265/wl-mirror) by Ferdi265

 wdomirror utilizes the wlroots dmabuf export protocol to create a mirror of an outout with as little overhead as possible.